alatriste5/FrontWebShop/README.md

 - Show every details of product
     - If this product belongs to the current user he can modify or delete the product
     - If this product belongs to an another user there is a buy button.
-- See own datas and modify them.
+- User can see own datas and modify them.
 - Modify own address datas
 - Every own products lists: Active products, Unvalid products, Already sold products
 - List of own purchases